 I recommend adding a Like Button to your header in an easy-to-see position with a simple call-to-action, such as “Like us to hear about Facebook-exclusive contests and deals.”
 This allows you to keep it up in perpetuity and not have to worry about updating it every week or two.
 It will also keep from conflicting with any contests or coupons you promote on your website.

 Check out an example below:

-Method #7 to Increase Facebook Likes: Exclusive Like-Gated Videos
+Method #7 to Increase Facebook Likes: Video Like Popups

-Exclusive behind-the-scenes, interviews and live event videos are a great incentive to get new Facebook Likes.
-Just like ebooks, coupons and contests, they can be Like-gated and displayed in a Tab on your Facebook Page.
+Behind-the-scenes, interviews and live event videos are a great incentive to get new Facebook Likes.
+Just like ebooks, coupons and contests, you can place a “like” popup straight over top of these videos to capture new Fans.

 But these can’t just be any videos.
 These need to be first-time, behind-the-scenes exclusives that you can’t find anywhere else.
 Here are a few examples that make for great exclusives:

 Exclusive how-to guides for your product or service

 Why does the content need to be so special?

 People can watch videos anywhere, so these need to be particularly interesting in order to earn the Facebook Like you’re asking for.
 By engaging potential Fans with something new and exciting they’re much more likely to say yes as they’ll want to see more in the future.